atlanmod/openness/README.md

 -------------------------------------

 * metrics/msr-metrics.sql.
 It contains an SQL script implementing the metrics previously presented.
 The metrics are applied on a subset of GitHub projects, downloadable [here](http://ghtorrent.org/msr14.html)
-* gh-pages.
+* gh-pages branch.
 It contains the web-page of the study, with charts and statistics for each GitHub project analyzed

 What is coming next?
 --------------------